-For many families, including ours, the Spring school holidays are always marked by a visit to the Royal Melbourne Show (22 September – 2 October 2018).
+For many families, including ours, the Spring school holidays are always marked by a visit to the Royal Melbourne Show (now rebranded as Melbourne Royal Show).
 Every year I look forward to our annual outing, with its mix of entertainment, agriculture, attractions and food.

-You can also get up to 30% discount on ride tickets if you buy before the show opens.
+You can also get up to 25% discount on ride tickets if you pre-purchase a ride pass.

-Of course, weekends are busier than weekdays so if you have the opportunity go in off-peak times.
+Of course, weekends are busier than weekdays so if you have the opportunity to do so I’d recommend going in off-peak times.

 3. Enter via Gate 5 if you can